 East: Lake and Garden, Greenville Avenue

 Looking for some romance?
-Gather with a special someone in Lake and Garden.
+Join a special someone in Lake and Garden.
 As its name implies, the area houses scenic White Rock Lake and Dallas Arboretum and Botanical Garden.
 The lake welcomes guests to canoe, kayak, hike and bike.
 Meanwhile, the arboretum has been named one of the best in the U.S., and features 11 garden displays.
-Families with children should visit Rory Myers Children’s Adventure Gardens for interactive fun and educational experiences.
+Families with children should visit Rory Myers Children’s Adventure Gardens for interactive fun.

 Central: Downtown, Uptown, Deep Ellum, Design District

 Downtown Dallas pairs urban modernity with art and history.
-During the day, take a walking tour to see the grassy knoll and JFK Memorial.
+During the day, see the grassy knoll and JFK Memorial.
 Feel inspired in the Dallas Arts District, which spans 20 continuous blocks full of museums, galleries, performing arts venues, and a local farmers market.
 Other popular attractions include: Dallas World Aquarium, an opera house, symphony center, Reunion Tower and Perot Museum of Natural Science.

 South: Fair Park, Cedars-Southside, Oak Cliff

 Located west of Fair Park and Cedars-Southside, Oak Cliff ranks as a popular Dallas neighborhood for families.
-Visit the historic Texas Theater, play a championship round of 18 holes, and visit one of the top zoos in the U.S., the 106-acre Dallas Zoo.
-The zoo houses over 2,000 animals and delivers fun, educational experiences for all ages.
+Visit historic Texas Theater, play a championship round of 18 holes, and visit one of the top zoos in the U.S., the Dallas Zoo.
+The zoo houses over 2,000 animals.

-After reading our Dallas neighborhood guide, learn more about the city and find vacation rentals.
+After reading this Dallas neighborhood guide, learn more about the city and find vacation rentals in Dallas.